Uncover the story of Penzance by walking its official trail, taking in the towns history and some of its most interesting landmarks.

 Did you know?
 Years ago, there were two cinemas in Penzance: the Savoy, which you see here, and the Ritz, on Queen Street.
 The Ritz operated as a cinema for only 30 years, becoming a bingo hall in 1965.

-Continue to the bottom of Causewayhead, stopping near the bank on your right.
+Continue to the bottom of Causewayhead which boasts an impressive range of independent shops and cafes, stopping near the bank on your right.

 4. The Green Market

 The Green Market represents the joining of four roads, and was once home to the Penzance Market Cross.
 This stone cross dates back to the 11th century and was previously used as a marker for the centre of the town: the 1614 charter defined Penzance as everything within a half-mile circle of the cross.
-The Market Cross itself has been moved several times in its history, but today stands in the grounds of Penlee House (number 15 on our trail).
+The cross after several moves in now grounded at the entrance to Penlee House Gallery and Museum [see 15]

 This likeness of Penzance’s most famous son was erected in pride of place in 1872.
 Born very near here on 17 December 1778, Sir Humphry Davy is best known as the inventor of the ‘Davy Lamp’: a safe form of lighting for coal mines.
 He also discovered the elements potassium, sodium and chlorine.